emmanuelnk/emmanuelnk/README.md

 ## 🐻 What I care about

 I'm love problem solving and advancing technology in ways that make our lives simpler.
-From using five 3.5 floppy disks 💾 to install Encarta as a bored six year old till today, my curiosity for learning new things has never waned.
+From using five 3.5 💾floppy disks to install Encarta as a bored six year old till today, my curiosity for learning new things has never waned.

-I'm usually wired in at night when I can realize bursts of creativity and focus while listening to hip-hop 🎧.

-When I'm not coding I'm watching artsy-fartsy/indie films 🎞️ or prestige TV📺
+I'm usually wired in at night when I can realize bursts of creativity and focus while listening to 🎧hip-hop.
+When I'm not coding you can catch me watching artsy-fartsy/indie 🎞️films or prestige 📺TV shows.

 ## 👷🏿 What I work with
 - Node.js, Typescript